autosuite/autolog/README.md

 ## Usage

 > Note: you **must** be using GitHub Milestones as one per version in order for Autologger to work.
+Additionally, you **must** fetch all of the commits/up to the tagged commit when checking out (see below).

 Simply add this job to a workflow as part of the full Autosuite set or with just the following: